-Identify business opportunities in transportation with user-centered design methods, design a new service and its business model.
+Find business opportunities in transportation with user-centered design methods and design a new viable service.

 Scroll for details.